Earl Grey tea: Charles Grey, 2nd Earl Grey

 Portrait of Earl Grey by Thomas Phillips, 1820.
 Charles Grey, 2nd Earl Grey, the most likely namesake of Earl Grey tea.

 It has been suggested that the Earl Grey blend, also called "Earl Grey's Mixture", was named after Charles Grey, 2nd Earl Grey, British Prime Minister in the 1830s.
 However, the fact that adding bergamot to tea was being done in a disreputable manner near the time of his death suggests that, while it is possible that the second Earl Grey encountered tea flavoured with bergamot, it seems rather unlikely that he would have championed it.
-Nonetheless, there have been a number of theories attempting to link the tea to the earl.
+Nonetheless, there have been a number of hypotheses attempting to link the tea to the earl.

-One legend claims that a grateful Chinese mandarin, whose son was rescued from drowning by one of Lord Grey's men, first presented the blend to the Earl in 1803.
+One legend says that a grateful Chinese mandarin, whose son was rescued from drowning by one of Lord Grey's men, first presented the blend to the Earl in 1803.
 The tale appears to be apocryphal.
 Lord Grey never travelled to China and the use of bergamot oil to scent tea was then unknown in China.
 However, this tale is subsequently told (and slightly corrected) on the Twinings website, as "having been presented by an envoy on his return from China".

-Another legend claims that he received as a gift, probably a diplomatic perquisite, tea flavoured with bergamot oil, perhaps as a result of his ending the monopoly held by the East India Company on trade between Britain and China.
+Another legend says that he received as a gift, probably a diplomatic perquisite, tea flavoured with bergamot oil, perhaps as a result of his ending the monopoly held by the East India Company on trade between Britain and China.

 According to the Grey family, the tea was specially blended by a Chinese mandarin for Lord Grey, to suit the water at Howick Hall, the family seat in Northumberland, using bergamot in particular to offset the preponderance of lime in the local water.
 Lady Grey used it to entertain in London as a political hostess, and it proved so popular that she was asked if it could be sold to others, which was how Twinings came to market it as a brand.

-Jacksons of Piccadilly claim they originated Earl Grey's Tea, Lord Grey having given the recipe to George Charlton, partner at Robert Jackson & Co., in 1830.
+Jacksons of Piccadilly say they originated Earl Grey's Tea, Lord Grey having given the recipe to George Charlton, partner at Robert Jackson & Co., in 1830.
 According to Jacksons, the original recipe has been in constant production and has never left their hands.
 Theirs has been based on Chinese black tea since the beginning.